BIIFSweden/I2K2024-MTIWorkshop/README.md

 - `anndata_TissUUmaps.h5ad`: TissUUmaps project file.

 Now you can open the `anndata_TissUUmaps.h5ad` with the TissUUmaps application and explore your results.
+To install the TissUUmaps aplication follow the instructions on [TissUUmaps website](https://tissuumaps.github.io/installation/).

 Bonus: cluster annotation
 -------------------------